Kyuunex/external-sensor-logger/README.md

 # macOS and Windows support
 The server side will work on both macOS and Windows thanks to Python, except for `/export_to_internal_storage` endpoint.
-The client side will only work on Linux for now, until I find a solution that works on macOS and Windows. macOS client support may never come though, as I don't own an Apple computer and probably never will.
+The client side will only work on Linux for now, until I find a solution that works on Windows.
+macOS client support may never come though, as I don't own an Apple computer and probably never will.